 Where are your chicks shipped from?

-Our chicks are shipped from Mt.
-Healthy Hatchery in Ohio. http://www.mthealthy.com
+Our chicks are shipped from Ideal Poultry in Texas, https://www.idealpoultry.com

 How long will it take for my chicks to ship?